Skip to content

 The Great Polish Map of Scotland in the grounds of Barony Castle Hotel near Eddleston, Tweed Valley.

-The recently created Eddleston spur off the popular Tweed Valley Railway Path means visitors can venture to see the charming conservation village of Eddleston.
+The Eddleston Water Path, the latest addition to the Tweed Valley Railway Path, connects Peebles with the charming conservation village of Eddleston.
 You are spoilt for choice for somewhere to stay with Barony Castle, the Horseshoe Inn and Cringletie Hotel and Estate all nearby.
-And the village offers an excellent ecological lesson in Mother Nature knowing best.
+And the village offers an excellent ecological lesson too.
 In earlier days, Eddleston Water, known locally as the Cuddy, had been straightened, leaving it prone to flooding.
-Recently a collaboration of local land owners has seen the introduction of meanders, extensive planting of native trees, creation of areas of wetland and engineered log jams.
+A collaboration of local land owners has seen the introduction of meanders, extensive planting of native trees, creation of areas of wetland and engineered log jams.
 All help slow the flow of water and improve the ecological health of the river.
+This pioneering project has been granted UNESCO status, drawing scientists and academics from across the world to Eddleston.

-Discover the charming conservation village of Eddlestone and see what wildlife you can spot in ‘The Cuddy’ as the local river is known.
+Discover the charming conservation village of Eddleston and see what wildlife you can spot in ‘The Cuddy’ as the local river is known.

 Trails for exploring